 PRINCE2 is a process-driven project management methodology and is closely aligned with the Managing Successful Projects with PRINCE2 – 2009 Edition.
 Both the Foundation and Practitioner Examinations are based on this version of the manual.
 It means that even though I have the PMP designation and PMP is accepted as equivalent to the PRINCE2 Foundation exam, the content and the logic of the exams are quite different.
 I still had to study for the Foundation and then the Practitioner course syllabus to be successful.
 The main reason for this lies in the difference between the two designations; PRINCE2 is a methodology and PMP is a standard based on the guidance provided by PMI.

 ITpreneurs offers the broadest portfolio of courseware in project and program management including PMP and PRINCE2.
-By working with ITpreneurs, you save content development and maintenance cost.
+By working with ITpreneurs, you save content development and maintenance costs.
 Check out our entire courseware library.